-We cannot stress enough upon the importance of steering away from downed power lines and trying to move them out of way.
-You should keep at least a hundred feet away from these downed power line as electricity in them may have the capacity to travel through the ground.
+We cannot stress enough the importance of steering away from downed power lines and trying to move them out of way.
+You should keep at least a hundred feet away from these downed power lines as electricity in them may have the capacity to travel through the ground.

 When you see anything of the sort, you should call 911 right away and report the location.
 The area’s fire and police departments along with the SRP will take the necessary measures to handle the situation with the appropriate precautions.